top of page

 We would like to welcome you to our website and to Basin City, WA, the home of the Basin City Freedom Rodeo!

 We are a new PRCA rodeo in the Columbia River Circuit, but we are growing and improving by leaps and bounds.
 Due to generous donations, we were able to completely rebuild our rodeo grounds in 2021!
 We have additional improvements being made and lots of plans for future projects.
-We hope you will come and join the fun on July 3,4,5 2023!
-We will start with an evening rodeo on the 3rd followed by an incredible professional fireworks show to end our night.
-On the 4th, our annual Basin City 4th of July parade will start at 10:00 followed by our second rodeo performance at 12:30 p.m.
-We will have slack on the morning of the 5th and then our final performance will start at 7:30 p.m. that day.
-Concessions, vendors, beer garden, and fun for the entire family!

 Let Freedom Rodeo!